MarchisLost/ScoreHaven/README.md

 # ScoreHeaven
-Online livescore, just like livescore, but in a more noob way
+Online livescore, just like livescore, but in a more noob way!